ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-tests.md

 ## Visibility of symbols

-The functions, services and the global variables defined in a module are accessible from within the test files.
+The functions, services, and the global variables defined in a module are accessible from within the test files.
 Hence, you cannot redefine a symbol in the test files if it is already declared in the module.

 On the other hand, symbols defined in the test files will not be visible inside the module source files.
 When running tests, the symbols in the module source files will be initialized first followed by the ones in the test files.

 ## Using Assertions

-The Ballerina test framework supports the following assertions which help verify the expected behaviour of a piece of code.
+The Ballerina test framework supports the following assertions, which help to verify the expected behaviour of a piece of code.
 These assertions can be used to decide if the test is passing or failing based on the condition.

 ### **assertTrue(boolean expression, string message)**